Ledaryy/obsidian-todoist-completed-tasks/README.md

 ## Attribution
 This plugin is heavily influenced by the [Todoist Text](https://github.com/wesmoncrief/obsidian-todoist-text) plugin.
-Thank you Wes!